patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 <img src="./img/Notification-content-accessible.png" alt="Non-accessible alert example" width="615"/>

-While this is more verbose, it has the advantage of being usable for both sighted and non-sighted users by providing instructions to screen reader users about where they can go to complete the action.
+While this version is more verbose, it has the advantage of being usable for both sighted and non-sighted users by providing instructions to screen reader users about where they can go to complete the action.